aktersnurra/gustafrydholm.xyz/content/cv.md

 #### Software

-Here is a list some software that might be worth mentioning that I have interacted with.
+Here is a table some software that might be worth mentioning that I have interacted with.

 | Name       | Level        |